Boss to Coach Conversation 2 of 5

 “Strengths develop best in relationship.”

 To maintain a strong working relationship the ideal ratio of positive to constructive feedback is 5:1.
-It is not about the size of celebration we bring to our work, but the psyche.
+It is not about the size of celebration, but how it is received.

 Watch A video by Simon Sinek on the power of catching people doing things right.